 Broadford Works changed hands in 2017, after planning permission had been secured.

-But who will make key decisions on the Aberdeen landmark future is unclear.
+But it is unclear who will be making decisions on the Aberdeen landmark’s future.

 Ferness Investment Holdings Ltd registered as an overseas entity with the UK Government in February, based in tax haven Guernsey.